axibase/atsd/rule-engine/functions-web-query.md

 ### Content Type is JSON

-The JSON document defined in the webhook may include placeholders using `${name}` syntax.
+The JSON document defined in the webhook can include placeholders using `${name}` syntax.

 Such placeholders are substituted with corresponding parameter values from the input map `p`.
 Unknown parameters in the map `p` are ignored.